-Cloth face covering: Textile (cloth) covers are intended to keep the person wearing one from spreading respiratory secretions when talking, sneezing, or coughing.
+Cloth face covering: Textile (cloth) cover that are intended to keep the person wearing one from spreading respiratory secretions when talking, sneezing, or coughing.
 They are not PPE and it is uncertain whether cloth face coverings protect the wearer.
-CDC has guidance available on design, use, and maintenance of cloth face coverings.
+Guidance on design, use, and maintenance of cloth face coverings is available.